 mark: Because we believe in Lean Production, a no-waste approach, all pieces are made-to-order - no stock.
 Rather than order stock on things we "might" sell, the factory produces one Sales Order at a time.
-We are not wasting time and raw materials on wrong inventory so we can give our customers incredible turn around times...
+There is no wasted time or raw materials on wrong inventory so we can give our customers incredible turn around times...
 We also pay tremendous attention to detail and have a phenomenally low return rate....
 We receive so many emails from consumers telling us about a favorite Wooden Ships piece they have loved almost to bits.
 I keep a file where I save the messages that say "wow”.
 We want to do a great job for our customers – it is something we focus on everyday.
 With minimal returns and no stock inventory, we never had to "dump" merchandise as many fashion companies have to do.
 This is important to us.

 paola: I have always loved knitwear and could still describe sweaters I wore as a kid!
 There is something so comforting about knits – and for me, looking good, is totally connected to feeling comfortable.
 Knits have a slouchiness that makes them immediately casual and that is very much my style...I love fashion and I love that within that world, Wooden Ships gets to be the "comfort food" – who doesn’t love a chunky sweater?
 It’s primal!

 paola: Wooden Ships donates to causes that are important to us - and there are many!
-We are grateful to be able to regularly donate to Sea Shepherd International, Avaaz, Organic Consumers Organization, International Anti-Poaching Foundation, the Environmental Defense Fund, International Rescue Committee, Naral and WildAid.
+We are grateful to be able to regularly donate to EarthJustice, Sea Shepherd International, Avaaz, Organic Consumers Organization, International Anti-Poaching Foundation, the Environmental Defense Fund, International Rescue Committee, Naral and WildAid.

 In 2014, we participated in a brilliant program to help the orangutans and the rain forest in Indonesia.
 Together with over 90,000 Avaaz members, $1 million was raised to buy a 389-acre chunk of rainforest in Borneo.
 By purchasing it, we helped protect 700 of the world's last remaining endangered Bornean Orangutans... the reason we came here in the first place.